 Ongoing policy-oriented projects include a comparative study on the calculation of interest, authored by Giorgio Monti jointly with a number of EUI researchers and supported by Cartel Damages Claim, and a report by Gonçalo Coelho (World Bank/ Luís Morais, Associados and EUI alumnus), Miguel Maduro, Giorgio Monti for the European Parliament on the Geo-Blocking Proposal.

-For a more detailed indication of the supervisory interests of each Professor, please click on their websites:
+For a more detailed indication of the supervisory interests of Professor Nicolas Petit, please click on his website: